 In between this, I did some web surfing and stumbled across a forum post in which a gentleman says that as much as he loves his allotment hobby, he has pledged not to let him cost more than a fiver a month.

-Resourceful and thrifty, two of my favourite things.
+Resourceful and thrifty, are two of my favourite things.
 Inspired and desperate to do something loosely veg growing based as my garden disappeared under 4 inches of the white stuff, I put the drill down.
 It was time to start saving some everyday household items for use on the veg patch this coming season.

 Things to Reuse from Your Household

 I use these for growing in modules.
 Cut in half or thirds, they’re particularly useful for seeds that are tricky to germinate, like parsnips.
-Fill them with multipurpose compost, pop a couple of seeds on top and then sprinkle over some more compost, and once the seedlings get a few centimetres high you can plant the whole thing out.
+Fill them with multipurpose compost, pop a couple of seeds on top and then sprinkle over some more compost, and once the seedlings get a few centimeters high you can plant the whole thing out.
 The cardboard will simply rot down into the soil.

 I once paid two quid for a bag of white plant labels, and then I saw my mum cutting up margarine tubs and using them instead.
 I bowed to her frugal ways and spent the next two quid on seeds.

-Before the sad closure of my local nursery last summer, I never paid for plastic plant pots as they always had a big box of a free second had ones for customers to help themselves to.
-Since then, my supplies have run dry, so I’ve used yoghurt pots to fill the void with no problems at all.
+Before the sad closure of my local nursery last summer, I never paid for plastic plant pots as they always had a big box of free second had ones for customers to help themselves to.
+Since then, my supplies have run dry, so I’ve used yogurt pots to fill the void with no problems at all.
 Just remember to put a few holes in the bottom.